 The era of the 10x engineer is over.

-Noam led Waze from 2009 until last year.
+Noam also led Waze for more than a decade.
 As Noam was leaving Waze, we had the chance to partner with him at A.Team, and quickly realized that he's one of the most visionary thinkers about the revolution in work that’s happening right now.

 Naturally, our conversation focused on the biggest challenge facing today's business leaders: the dramatic paradigm shift in how we work that’s occurred since the early days of the pandemic.
 How do we structure our companies around the real competitive advantage—talent?
 And as skilled professionals grow tired of undifferentiated work, how can we rethink old assumptions and create missions that people will choose to join and stay to complete?